kedro-org/kedro/docs/source/course/index.md

 We don't assume knowledge of software engineering in Python, so the course contains information about reusability principles, how to create a Python package, and how to use version control.

-Please note that we do expect users to have Git installed, as it is a prerequisite for the kedro-new flow, which is used when starting a new project.
+Please note that we do expect users to have Git installed, as it is a prerequisite for the `kedro new` flow, which is used when creating a new project.

 ## What you'll learn